LiangYu-Xidian/STGnet/README.md

 # STGnet — Heterogeneous Graph Model for Cell-type Deconvolution

-This repository provides an end-to-end pipeline on the **MOB** dataset to build a heterogeneous graph with **real spots / pseudo spots / genes**, and to train the **STGnet** model (a custom HeteroGAT-style architecture) to predict cell-type proportions for real spots.
+This repository provides an end-to-end pipeline on the **MOB** dataset to build a heterogeneous graph with **real spots / pseudo spots / genes**, and to train the **STGnet** model (a gene-aware HeteroGAT-style architecture) to predict cell-type proportions for real spots.

 ## Code & files